-The consolidated financial statements have been prepared in accordance with GAAP and pursuant to the rules and regulations of the SEC.
+The consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America ("GAAP") and pursuant to the rules and regulations of the United States Securities Exchange Commission ("SEC").
 The consolidated financial statements include the accounts of Ensysce Biosciences, Inc. and its subsidiaries.
 All intercompany balances and transactions have been eliminated in the consolidation.